boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 Note that due to memory constraints I had to make this process slightly lossy.
 Every 100 projects checked I would check the map and if an identified filename had < 10 counts it was dropped from the list.
 It could come back for the next run and if there was > 10 at this point it would remain.
 It shouldn't happen that often but it is possible the counts may be out by some amount if some common name appeared sparsely in the first batch of repositories before becoming common.
 In short they are not absolute numbers but should be close enough.

-Yes I know I could have used a trie structure to "compress" the space and gotten absolute numbers.
+I could have used a trie structure to "compress" the space and gotten absolute numbers.
 I didn't feel like writing one.
 I am however curious enough to try this out at a later date to see how much compression we can get out of it.

 ### Whats the average size of those index pages?